Krokop/cv/index.md

 Tools:  Python 2.7, CouchDB, Redis, Pytest, Nginx, Ansible, Gevent, RobotFramework

 Role:	I was performing / responsible for following tasks:
-* design and implementation of application and its new features;
+* design and implementing of application and its new features;
-* tests creation;
+* writing tests;
 * communication with client;
-* support application, bug fixing;
+* supporting application, bug fixing;
 * leading of a small development team;
-* code review.
+* providing code review.